jkulawik/blog/_drafts/discord-alternative.md

 ---
 ## Conclusions

-First, an honorable mention:
+First, honorable mentions:

 **Steam chat** is my current backup for contact with online friends, but due to its simplicity it will likely stay just a back-up.
-(Sidenote: it's pretty funny how Steam tries to make itself a social platform but the userbase keeps being immune to it)
+(Sidenote: it's pretty funny how Steam tries to make itself a social platform but its userbase keeps being immune to it)

+**Guilded** - feature-wise it fits like a glove and even surpasses Discord, but when it comes to my other goals it is not looking good;
+It's not future-proof and has mediocre privacy (reminder that Guilded sells your data).
+With its accessibility and features, it is the most likely app to be adapted by regular users (non-techies).
+If you are looking for an alternative and things like privacy and self-hosting are not of interest to you, Guilded kills the competition on all fronts.

 Carrying on;